learn-co-curriculum/javascript-curriculum-assignment-objects-readme/README.md

 #### Using Object.create method

-`Object.create` is a method for creating Objects with a specific prototype.
-Passing `null` will create an Object that has no prototype.
-This can be useful when we don't care about inhering properties from the prototype chain.
+`Object.create` is a more advanced way of creating an Object that lets you specify a prototype to inherit properties from.
+This will become useful as we work more with prototypes, but for now, we'll just pass in `null` since we don't care about inheriting any properties.

 ```js
 var obj = Object.create(null);